swiftlang/swift-org-website/_posts/2024-01-25-summer-of-code-2023-summary.md

 > I enjoyed working on this project this year, primarily because it was a challenge that allowed me to deepen my understanding of the solver implementation, utilize improvements I made last year to the debug output, and make more impactful changes to the compiler codebase.
 >
 > Refactoring the debug output last year helped me understand how the various pieces of information that the type checker collected were then evaluated to assign types from context.
-Taking a look at key path expression type checking failures revealed some of the fallibilites of the constraint system and solver and how various design decisions choices could solve certain issues while causing others.
+Taking a look at key path expression type checking failures revealed some of the fallibilities of the constraint system and solver and how various design decision choices could solve certain issues while causing others.
 >

 We hope that these notes inspire you to apply to work with us on the Swift project in future Google Summer of Code editions!